We may earn affiliate commissions for the recommended products. Learn more.

 Wrapping up

-Even though both VPNs have similar features to offer, we must declare that Surfshark offers a more comprehensive suite of features than NordVPN.
-It includes GPS spoofing, antivirus, and even more that makes Surfshark a winner.
+Even though both VPNs have similar features to offer, I must declare that Surfshark offers a more comprehensive suite of features than NordVPN.
+It includes GPS spoofing, antivirus, and even more, which makes Surfshark a winner.

 Wrapping up